-- The Ken, a wooden sword
+- Ken, a wooden sword

-- The Jo, a wooden staff
+- Jo, a wooden staff

 They were used to achieve simple understanding.
 Saito Sensei said when you use the weapons think of body movements; when you use body movements think of the weapons.
-It is all about training the body to adapt so that you avoid whatever is attacking you, and what a better way to put someone under pressure than to throw everything at you at different times and to see how you react.
-Survive all these tests, and you become what you originally thought you wanted from this art.
+It is all about training the body to adapt so that you avoid whatever is attacking you, what better way to put someone under pressure than to throw everything at you at different times to see how you react.
+Survive these tests, and you become what you originally thought you wanted from this art.
 You are the art itself.

 What can Aikido offer people, in your opinion?

 This may be a strange way of putting it but: I did a hypnotherapy course once, and the college had to write about what they thought of me, I did the same.
 The teacher wrote that I was a very outgoing person who had no trouble speaking up and that I was the one who others asked to talk for the group when a question came up because I was always the person who was not shy.
 He got me so wrong, because before I started Aikido I was the shyest person on the planet, or so I thought.